 - Use square paper

-- Origami is a great way to learn new skills and techniques
+- Origami is a great way to learn new skills and techniques.
+Origami animals provide a classic crafting experience accessible to beginners and pros, offering endless possibilities for creativity.

 12. 3D Buildings